 I really wanted to take the opportunity to stress that; while we understand that the spending on Deaf people’s support needs may outweigh other groups, reducing the funding available would be hugely detrimental to the community.
 I explained that the reduction would mean; that Deaf people would not have access to the necessary high-level support.
 In many cases already, Access to Work teams and authorising budgets that are lower than the rates of the freelance Communication Professional!

 - Communication Professionals are being told to reduce their fees; due to the fact that an Access to Work adviser has suggested a rate of £22 per hour; for a Qualified BSL Interpreter (RSLI).

 - Rates for Communication Professionals will only continue to be pushed lower and lower due to competition

-- A busy Deaf person will be unable to choose an agency due to low funds; and have to self-arrange freelance Communication Professionals
+- A busy Deaf person will be unable to choose an agency due to low funds, and have to self-arrange freelance Communication Professionals

-- Businesses like ours not being given the opportunity to provide any services within Access to Work budget restraints
+- Businesses like ours are not being given the opportunity to provide any services within Access to Work budget restraints